Thomas Jefferson: Memorials and honors

 Jefferson has been memorialized with buildings, sculptures, postage, and currency.
-In the 1920s, Jefferson, together with George Washington, Theodore Roosevelt, and Abraham Lincoln, was chosen by sculptor Gutzon Borglum and approved by President Calvin Coolidge to be depicted in a stone national memorial at Mount Rushmore in the Black Hills in South Dakota.
+In the 1920s, Jefferson, together with George Washington, Theodore Roosevelt, and Abraham Lincoln, was chosen by sculptor Gutzon Borglum to be depicted in a stone national memorial at Mount Rushmore.
 The Jefferson Memorial was dedicated in Washington, D.C., in 1943, on the 200th anniversary of Jefferson's birth.
 The interior of the memorial includes a 19 ft statue of Jefferson by Rudulph Evans and engravings of passages from Jefferson's writings.
-Most prominent among these passages are the words inscribed around the Jefferson Memorial: "I have sworn upon the altar of God eternal hostility against every form of tyranny over the mind of man", a quote from Jefferson's September 23, 1800, letter to Benjamin Rush.

 Several species have been named after Jefferson, both during and after his life.
 Most notable is from a fossil taxon of ground sloths, †Megalonyx.
 Jefferson himself had defined the genus in 1799 without naming a species.
 The species of the type fossil would be classified †M. jeffersonii (Jefferson's ground sloth) in honor of Jefferson by Anselme Gaëtan Desmarest in 1822.
 The flower genus Jeffersonia (Barton, 1793) and Virginia's state fossil †Chesapecten jeffersonius (Say, 1824) were also named after Jefferson during his lifetime.
-After his death, †Carabus jeffersoni (Scudder, 1900); †Mammuthus jeffersonii (Osborn, 1922); Brachypanorpa jeffersoni (Byers, 1976); †Boreogomphodon jeffersoni (Sues & Olsen, 1990); and Coiba jeffersoni (Kula, 2009) would be named in his honor.
+After his death, †Carabus jeffersoni (Scudder, 1900); †Mammuthus jeffersonii (Osborn, 1922); Brachypanorpa jeffersoni (Byers, 1976); †Boreogomphodon jeffersoni (Sues & Olsen, 1990); and Coiba jeffersoni (Kula, 2009) were named in his honor.

 In October 2021, in response to lobbying, the New York City Public Design Commission voted unanimously to remove the plaster model of the statue of Jefferson that currently stands in the United States Capitol rotunda from the chamber of the New York City Council, where it had been for more than a century, due to him fathering children with people he enslaved.
-The statue was taken down the next month.

 Jefferson Memorial in Washington, D.C.